chenchienlin/Chen-Chien-Lin-550C-Assignment/Chen_Chien Lin 550C Assignment5/ChenChienLin550CAssignment5/README.md

 ## Usage
 1. Double click ChenChienLin550CAssignment5.exe.
 2. Choose your task.
 A. two arrays multiplication / B. two matrices multiplication
 3. Enter the size of arrays / matrices.
-These numbers should be integers.
+These numbers should be positive integers.
 4. Set each element in the arrays / matrices.
 Enter two numbers represent the real part and imaginary part and seperate them with a      comma.

 ## Description